Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling

 This perspective is especially pertinent under distribution shift, which often affects stages asymmetrically—e.g., upstream sensors may drift while downstream mappings remain stable.
 Standard conformal methods cannot disentangle such effects, which may force practitioners to retrain the entire pipeline when targeted interventions would suffice.
-To address this gap, we propose a stage-wise abstraction that isolates these effects, embedding stage-wise uncertainty into conformal prediction, yielding robust, \textit{interpretable} intervals under distribution shift that characterize the error produced at each stage.
+To address this gap, we propose a stage-wise decomposition that isolates these effects, embedding stage-wise uncertainty into conformal prediction, yielding robust intervals under distribution shift that characterize the error produced at each stage.

 By decomposing residuals into stage-wise components, our method constructs prediction intervals through a linear combination of stage-specific quantiles, weighted by scaling parameters selected via family-wise error rate (FWER) control over a calibration set.
-This yields valid, interpretable intervals without requiring internal model access—only structural knowledge of the pipeline.
-Our approach offers two key advantages over existing conformal methods: (i) it provides diagnostic transparency, identifying which stages contribute most to uncertainty, and (ii) it maintains coverage under distribution shifts affecting individual components where standard approaches degrade.
+This yields valid intervals without requiring internal model access—only structural knowledge of the pipeline.
+Our approach offers two key advantages over existing conformal methods: (i) it provides diagnostic transparency, identifying which stages contribute most to uncertainty, and (ii) it improves coverage under structural distribution shifts affecting stage-wise components where standard approaches degrade.

 For intuition, we briefly introduce the two-stage setting with triplets \((w, x, y)\) and latent structure \(x = \mu_1(w) + \varepsilon_1\), \(y = \mu_2(x) + \varepsilon_2\), where $\varepsilon_1, \varepsilon_2$ denote additive noise, and the model learns estimators \(\hat{\mu}_1\), \(\hat{\mu}_2\).
 For example, in automobile supply chains, \(w\) could denote semiconductor prices, with \(\hat{\mu}_1(w)\) estimating new vehicle demand (\(x\)), and \(\hat{\mu}_2(x)\) predicting used vehicle prices (\(y\)).
 Our method decomposes the residual \(R = |y - \hat{\mu}_2(\hat{\mu}_1(w))|\) into upstream ($\hat{\mu}_1$) error component \(\Delta R_1 \) and downstream ($\hat{\mu}_2$) residual \(R_2\), capturing the uncertainty of each stage.